joshuagreenslade/CSCC09/assignment/2/rubric.md

     In the box below, write down the features that you were not able to implement or make it work properly:
     **Comments**
     ```
-    I was not sure how to get the next older or newer comments without passing an argument that specified which one.
+    I was not sure how to get the next older or newer comments without passing a sort argument that specifies which way to sort the comments.
     ```

 1. The API support for deleting comments: [select one]